Skip to content

 • Making the company more attractive

-Of course, the tangible impact on profits that data privacy has can’t be ignored.
-94% of business respondents said their customers would not buy from them if their data was not properly protected
+Of course, data privacy's tangible impact on profits can’t be ignored.
+94% of business respondents said their customers would not buy from them if their data were not properly protected.

-Despite this, we’re glad to see businesses reaping the benefits of stronger data privacy paradigms.
-79% of all corporate respondents said that the impacts of privacy laws have had a positive impact on the organization, with only 6% indicating that the laws have had negative impacts.
+Despite this, we’re glad businesses are reaping the benefits of stronger data privacy paradigms.
+79% of all corporate respondents said that the impacts of privacy laws have positively impacted the organization, with only 6% indicating that the laws have had negative impacts.

-👉 Read More about Data Privacy Laws in our Roundup of Data Privacy Laws for 2023
+👉 Read More in our Roundup of Data Privacy Laws

 30% of professionals agree that compliance is the most important priority for earning and building consumer trust.
 (Cisco)